-Centenary College, in cooperation with Case Western Reserve University, Columbia University, and Washington University in St. Louis offers a Dual Degree Program in liberal arts and engineering.
-This program is sometimes referred to as a 3-2 Program or a Combined Plan.
-Upon successful completion of all degree requirements, the student typically earns a B.A. degree from Centenary in geology, mathematics, or individualized major and the B.S. degree in engineering from the cooperating institution.
+Centenary partners with Case Western Reserve University, Columbia University, and Washington University in St. Louis to offer a Dual Degree Program in liberal arts and engineering.
+Upon successful completion of all degree requirements, the student typically earns a B.A. or B.S. degree from Centenary in Geology, Mathematics, or an Individualized Major and the B.S. degree in engineering from the cooperating institution.

-At Centenary, students take science courses that provide the fundamental scientific principles and the basic engineering skills necessary for a student to pursue a professional degree in Engineering at a cooperating institution.
+At Centenary, students take a core of science courses that provide the fundamental scientific principles and the basic engineering skills necessary for a student to pursue a professional degree in Engineering at the cooperating institution.
+In addition to the core requirements listed below, the cooperating institutions may have additional course requirements that need to be completed at Centenary and that may vary among different engineering disciplines.
+Students should consult with the Engineering advisor about additional requirements.
 Students also complete all other Centenary graduation requirements.

-As part of these requirements a student may choose to earn a Bachelor of Arts degree with a major in biophysics, geology, or mathematics; students can also develop and individualized major to complete the requirements for the Centenary degree.
-A student must complete ninety-two hours of course work before enrolling at the cooperating institution.
+A student must complete ninety-two hours of course work before enrolling at the cooperating institution with a minimum GPA of 3.25 and a grade of B or better in all required course work in sciences and mathematics.
 Thirty-two hours of engineering courses from the institution granting the engineering degree will be accepted as transfer credit toward the Centenary degree; most of these courses are 300-level and above.
-Students under this program are exempted from the Senior Seminar at Centenary.

-Since first-year students are expected to begin this program with a first course in calculus, a strong high school background in trigonometry and advanced mathematics is highly recommended.
+First-year students are expected to begin this program by enrolling in Calculus I; therefore a strong foundation in trigonometry and advanced mathematics is highly recommended.
 Students in the dual degree program should file a degree plan before beginning their last year at Centenary and regularly consult with the engineering coordinator to learn of program changes and application deadlines.
 See centenary.edu/programs/engineering for details.

-Centenary Science Course Requirements:
+Centenary Science Course Requirements for the Dual Degree program:

-PHYS 104/114, 105/115 MATH 115, 201, 203, 303, 307 CSC 207 CHEM 121, 123, 122, 124
+PHYS 104/114, 105/115 MATH 115, 201, 203, 303, 307 CSC 207 CHEM 121, 123, 122, 124 Additional Courses as required by the cooperating institution